Guardian sport

 Yorke was manager of Macarthur between July 2022 and January 2023, and won 10 of his 19 matches, drawing three and losing the other six, and claimed the Australia Cup.

-The 52-year-old former Manchester United striker has talked of the difficulty of finding a coaching role since his dismissal from Macarthur in 2022.
-Yorke’s two-year deal was cut short after seven months and ended with the A-League club ordered to pay their former manager AU$212,500 in compensation after a CAS ruling that Macarthur breached their contract when sacking Yorke without just cause.
+The 52-year-old former Manchester United striker has talked of the difficulty of finding a coaching role since his dismissal from Macarthur.
+Yorke’s two-year deal was terminated after seven months and ended with the A-League club ordered to pay their former manager AU$212,500 in compensation in a CAS ruling that Macarthur breached their contract when sacking Yorke without just cause.

-Yorke starred for almost a decade at Aston Villa before joining Manchester United before their treble-winning season in 1998-99.
-The striker also played at Blackburn Rovers, Birmingham City and Sunderland, retiring after a spell in the A-League with Sydney FC.
+Yorke starred for almost a decade at Aston Villa before joining Manchester United ahead of their treble-winning season in 1998-99.
+The striker also played at Blackburn Rovers, Birmingham City and Sunderland, and retired after a successful spell in the A-League with Sydney FC.

 Leave a Comment